ShredCo/ShredCo/README.md

 - 👋 Hi, I’m Luke
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in basic Development
-- 🌱 At the moment I'm developing Games on Unity
+- 🌱 At the moment I'm developing basic stuff.
-- 💞️ I’m looking to build games for the world to enjoy
+- 💞️ I’m looking to build tools for the world to enjoy